wp-plugins/category-posts-in-custom-menu/readme.txt

 <li>Issue 14527 (http://core.trac.wordpress.org/ticket/14527) is the cause.
 When adding a menu item but <i>before</i> saving it, you will indeed see none of the promised checkboxes.
 So be sure to <b>save your menu</b> after you add a Category/Tag to your menu. <i>Then</i> you'll see the added functionality.

 The reason is because the hook that is used to extend the functionality is not being applied until you've saved the item.
 A patch is approved for 3.4, after which I can fix this :)</li>
-<li>You're already using another plugin that changes the Appearance > Menu page that has a higher priority than mine.</li>
+<li>You're already using another plugin that uses the wp_nav_menu_edit hook and has a higher priority than mine.
+This is by design: My plugin is not critical and therefore I don't claim a high priority on the hooks.
+Plugins/Themes that indicate to be more important will be given priority.</li>
 </ul>